 14. Definitions and Interpretation

 - Data: collectively all personal information that you submit to South West Community Chaplaincy.
-This definition incorporates, where applicable, the definitions provided in the Data Protection Act 1998 and GDPR (2018).
+This definition incorporates, where applicable, the definitions provided in the Data Protection Act 2018 and General Data Protection Regulations (2018).

 - Cookies: a small text file placed on your computer by this Website when you visit certain parts of the Website and/or when you use certain features of the Website.
 Details of the cookies used by this Website are set out in the clause above (Cookies);